Category: Facts Tags: , painkiller abuse, prescription drug abuse prevention

 Patients start with real pain and a legitimate prescription.
 But opioids are incredibly addictive.
 A percentage of patients start taking more medication than they were prescribed, then take it recreationally, to unwind, to relax.
 Pretty soon they engage in doctor shopping – visiting several doctors with the same complaint to accumulate opioid prescriptions and maintain their drug supply.
 When that source dries up, the person may visit several emergency rooms, eventually resorting to buying them on the street.

 This pattern is so common that New York State hospital emergency rooms have been restricted to dispensing only three days’ worth of opioids to patients.
+The highly addictive nature of these narcotics has led to a surge in opioid addiction and overdose deaths across the country.
+Many individuals who become addicted to prescription opioids eventually turn to illicit drugs like heroin when they can no longer obtain legal prescriptions.
+Recovery from opioid addiction is a long and difficult process, often requiring specialized treatment at facilities such as an opioid clinic in Illinois.
 State officials are faced with the unwelcome task of balancing pain relief against the risk of drug addiction.

 Opioids have the illusion of being safe because they are dispensed by medical professionals.
 The truth is that many times they serve as gateways to serious addiction.
 The U.S. Centers for Disease Control and Prevention reports that opioids are six times more deadly than the street drug heroin.
 We want doctors to be able to treat serious pain with serious medication, but there seems to be a need for more restraint given the serious addiction risk.